leob/ionic-quickstarter/README.md

 ionic state restore --plugins
 </pre>

-Finally, if you want to add Android and iOS as a runtime platform, type:
+Finally, if you want to add Android and/or iOS as a runtime platform, type one or both of the following commands:

 <pre>
 ionic platform add android